 Name of Nominee Age Position Director Since

-Chairman, Chief Executive Officer and

-Scott C. Wylie 61 President 2002
+Scott C. Wylie 62 Chairman, Chief Executive Officer and President 2002

-Julie A. Caponi 57 Director 2017
+Julie A. Caponi 58 Director 2017

-David R. Duncan 53 Director 2011
+David R. Duncan 54 Director 2011

-Thomas A. Gart 60 Director 2013
+Thomas A. Gart 61 Director 2013

-Patrick H. Hamill 59 Director 2004
+Patrick H. Hamill 60 Director 2004

-Luke A. Latimer 42 Director 2015
+Luke A. Latimer 43 Director 2015

-Eric D. Sipf 70 Director 2003
+Eric D. Sipf 71 Director 2003

-Mark L. Smith 67 Director 2002
+Mark L. Smith 68 Director 2002

-Joseph C. Zimlich 59 Director, Lead Director 2004
+Joseph C. Zimlich 60 Director, Lead Director 2004

-Scott C. Wylie.
+Scott C. Wylie .
 Mr. Wylie has served as the Chairman, Chief Executive Officer and President of the Company and First Western Trust Bank since founding the Company in 2002.
 Mr. Wylie served as Chairman and Chief Executive Officer of Northern Trust Bank of Colorado from 1998 to 2002 after selling his prior institution, Trust Bank of Colorado, to Northern Trust in 1998.
-He previously led the acquisition in 1994 of Equitable Bankshares of Colorado, a Denver-based bank holding company with two subsidiary banks now known as Colorado Business Bank.
+He previously led the acquisition in 1994 of Equitable Bankshares of Colorado, a Denver-based bank holding company with two subsidiary banks now serving Colorado under the name BOK Financial.
 His first bank, Universal Trust, started as a subsidiary of the First Boston Corporation.
 He organized a 1998 management buyout of that bank, which he renamed The Bank and Trust of Puerto Rico.
 He also led the buyout of a software company, American Fundware, which, as Chairman, he sold at a significant premium to Intuit in 2001.
 Mr. Wylie is involved in an array of community organizations and he currently serves on the boards of the Denver Convention Center Hotel Authority, Colorado Succeeds, Roundup River Ranch and the Museum of Contemporary Art Denver.
 Mr. Wylie earned a Bachelor of Arts from the University of Michigan, a Master of Arts in Economic Development from the School of International Service at American University and a Master of Business Administration from Harvard Graduate School of Business.
 As our founder and Chief Executive Officer since the inception of the Company, Mr. Wylie's extensive banking, leadership and board experience, as well as his entrepreneurial activities in the financial services and software industries, qualify him to serve on our board of directors.

 Julie A. Caponi.
 Ms. Caponi is a Certified Public Accountant.
 She retired in 2017 from Arconic, Inc. (formerly known as Alcoa Inc.), a manufacturer of engineered products from aluminum and other lightweight metals, after serving in a number of finance leadership roles.
 In her seventeen years at Arconic, Ms. Caponi served as Assistant Treasurer, Vice President-Audit and Assistant Controller.
 Before joining Arconic, she was an audit partner at Deloitte, principally serving clients in the financial services industry.
-Since 2007, she has served as a director of First Commonwealth Financial Corporation, an NYSE-listed financial holding company, where she chairs the Audit Committee and is a member of the Compensation and Human Resources Committee.
+Since 2007, she has served as a director of First Commonwealth Financial Corporation, an NYSE-listed financial holding company, where she chairs the Audit Committee and is a member of the Credit Committee.
+She was also a member of the Compensation and Human Resources Committee from 2015 to 2019.
 She is also a director of First Commonwealth Bank.
 Ms. Caponi earned a Bachelor of Science in Accounting from the Indiana University of Pennsylvania.
 Ms. Caponi's qualifications for service on our board of directors include her leadership, audit and public bank holding company board experience.
 Her knowledge of financial accounting, auditing and internal controls is also beneficial to our board of directors.